Frequently Asked Questions

 No, a letter of support from the Chair of your department is no longer needed.

-Applicants can typically expect to hear back about two weeks after the deadline.
+Applications go through a review process that takes approximately 2-3 weeks.
+Applicants can typically expect to hear back about 3 weeks after the deadline.

 No, the Small Grant cannot be used for conference travel.

-Two.
-Applicants can receive one grant per semester.
+One.
+Applicants can receive one grant per academic year.

 Please be advised that the appropriate University committee must first approve any research project that requires the use of animals or human subjects.
 For animal research, please contact Richard Husser of the Institutional Animal Care and Use Committee at (303)492-8187.
 For human subject research, please contact the Human Research and IRB Office at (303)735-3702.